fedeinigo/preciario-web/replit.md

 - Title gradients: `bg-clip-text bg-gradient-to-r from-purple-600 to-purple-800`
 - Descriptions preserved and rendered below titles in all pages
 - Increased title sizes and improved visual hierarchy throughout

+**Modal Theme Unification (Portal Directo & Configuraciones)**:
+- PortalLauncher and UserProfileModal now use consistent purple/white theme in all Direct Portal and Configuration routes
+- Changed `navbarAppearance` logic to use "direct" theme for both `navbarVariant === "direct"` and `navbarVariant === "config"`
+- Applies to routes: `/portal/directo/*` and `/configuraciones/*`
+- Eliminates previous inconsistency where configuration pages used dark/gray theme instead of purple theme
+- Both modals now have unified purple backgrounds, white text, and purple gradient accents throughout Direct Portal ecosystem